Living on the Peninsula: An Overview of the Four Communities of Palos Verdes

 Peninsula High is the largest school in the Palos Verdes Peninsula Unified School District.It was the only public high school in PV for more than a decade until Palos Verdes High School in the Lunada Bay area reopened.
 Over the years, Peninsula High has gained numerous distinctions for being one of the top public schools in the country.

-In addition to the mall (and an extension of it) are the Norris Theatre and Norris Center of Performing Arts.
+In addition to the mall (and an extension of it) is the Norris Center of Performing Arts (there is another Norris theater; across the street; however, it has been converted to serve a church).
 The theater is a 450-seat, tiered structure that offers major and high school stage plays.
 The performing arts center also offers productions of stage plays and concerts.
 In addition to that, it offers educational courses in acting and production.

 Other significant places include the private prep school Chadwick, several horse trails and equestrian centers, South Coast Botanic Gardens, the flagship store for Bristol Farms, several banks and financial institutions, and the office of The Peninsula News, PV’s community newspaper.